oxsecurity/megalinter/docs/index.md

           # https://nvuillam.github.io/mega-linter/#configuration
           VALIDATE_ALL_CODEBASE: ${{ github.event_name == 'push' && github.ref == 'refs/heads/master' }} # Validates all source when push on master, else just the git diff with master.
 Override with true if you always want to lint all sources
           GITHUB_TOKEN: ${{ secrets.GITHUB_TOKEN }}
+          # ADD YOUR CUSTOM ENV VARIABLES HERE OR DEFINE THEM IN A FILE .mega-linter.yml AT THE ROOT OF YOUR REPOSITORY
           # DISABLE: COPYPASTE,SPELL # Uncomment to disable copy-paste and spell checks
           # ADD YOUR CUSTOM ENV VARIABLES HERE